emmanpbarrameda/HSSG-EmpMgmtSystem_Java-PREVIEW/README.md

 - <b>Login System: </b> Allows authorized users to access the system securely.
 - <b>Auto Login:</b> User accounts will be automatically logged in if the user does not use the logout button and only exits the desktop application by clicking the EXIT (X) button.
 - <b>Manageable User Accounts: </b> Enables the creation, modification, and deletion of user accounts.
-- <b>Two User Types: </b> Admin and Secretary - (with varying levels of privileges)
+- <b>Two User Types: </b> Main Admin and Sub Admin - (with varying levels of privileges)
-- <b>Manageable Membership Data: </b> Record (Search, Insert, Update and Delete) Church Membership Data.
-- <b>Manageable Transaction Data: </b> Record (Search, Insert, Update and Delete) Church Transaction Data.
+- <b>Manageable Employee Data: </b> Record (Search, Insert, Update and Delete) Employee Data.
-- <b>Live Calendar Events Viewer:</b> The system provides a real-time calendar events viewer, allowing users to stay updated on upcoming events and activities.
-Users can view event details, dates, and relevant information directly within the system interface.
-- <b>Membership and Transaction Excel Report: </b> Automatically generates Excel File Report for Membership and Transaction Data.
-- <b>Membership Information PDF: </b> Automatically generates PDF informationn of members.
-- <b>Transaction PDF: </b> Automatically generates PDF informationn of selected transaction.
+- <b>List of Employees Excel Report:</b> Automatically generates an Excel file report of the list of employees.
 - <b>Audit Trail: </b> Tracks and records all system activities, ensuring accountability and transparency.
-- <b>Live System Console & Audit Trail: </b> Tracks and records all system activities, ensuring accountability and transparency.
 - <b>Configurable System Settings: </b> Allows customization of various system parameters as per requirements.
 <br>